While the City Sleeps (1928 film)

 The sets were designed by Cedric Gibbons.
 Sam and Jack Feinberg (Chaney's set musicians) also played uncredited roles in the film; they can be seen playing in the band at Skeeter's nightclub, and also in the street scene where Mae Busch's body is found dead in her car.
 The movie was filmed on location in Los Angeles, and Lt.
 Roy Harlacher of the LAPD served as Chaney's technical advisor.

-The film was originally supposed to be called either Chinatown or Easy Money.
+The film was originally to be called either Chinatown or Easy Money.
 The film was in production from April 12, 1928 to May 18, 1928, and cost $259,000 to produce.
 The worldwide box office gross was $1,035,000.
 A still exists showing Chaney in the role of Detective Dan Coghlan.